-- Table 12 presents the calculation of Maximum STEM Price; - Figure 19 presents the Maximum STEM Price probability density function. (this show the 80th percentile of Alternative Maximum STEM Price outcomes).
+- Table 13 presents the calculation of Maximum STEM Price with covered tariff on the GGP; - Figure 19 presents the Maximum STEM Price probability density function with covered tariff on the GGP. (this show the 80th percentile of Alternative Maximum STEM Price outcomes). - Table 14 presents the calculation of Maximum STEM Price with uncovered tariff on the GGP; - Figure 20 presents the Maximum STEM Price probability density function with uncovered tariff on the GGP. (this show the 80th percentile of Alternative Maximum STEM Price outcomes).

-From the above results, the calculated Risk Margin, which is the difference between the mean and 80th percentile, is provided in Table 13.
+From the above results, the calculated Risk Margin, which is the difference between the mean and 80^{th} percentile, is provided in Table 15.

-A comparison of the results for Pinjar and Parkeston shows that there are large differences in the Maximum STEM Price between the use of Parkeston and Pinjar Units in establishing the Energy Price Limits.
+A comparison of the results shows that there are large differences in the Maximum STEM Price between the use of Parkeston and Pinjar Units in establishing the Energy Price Limits.